Gehenna: Targums (Aramaic translations)

+Rabbinical Judaism

-Eventually the Hebrew term Gehinnom became a figurative name for the place of spiritual purification for the wicked dead in Judaism.
+Gehinnom became a figurative name for the place of spiritual purification for the wicked dead in Judaism.
 According to most Jewish sources, the period of purification or punishment is limited to only 12 months and every Sabbath day is excluded from punishment, while the fires of Gehinnom are banked and its tortures are suspended.
 For the duration of Shabbat, the spirits who are serving time there are released to roam the earth.
 At Motza'ei Shabbat, the angel Dumah, who has charge over the souls of the wicked, herds them back for another week of torment.
 After this the soul will move on to Olam Ha-Ba (the world to come), be destroyed, or continue to exist in a state of consciousness of remorse.
-Gehenna became a metonym for "Hell" due to its morbid prominence in Jewish religious texts.